mdiller/MangoByte/README.md

 ?playerstats     | Gets player match statistics
 ?profile         | Displays information about the player's dota profile
 ?rolesgraph      | Gets a graph displaying the player's hero roles
+?skillbuild      | Gets the ability upgrades for a match
 ?twenty          | Gets stats from the player's last 20 parsed games
 ?whoishere       | Shows what discord users are which steam users
 ```